Tranvía: Manila Streetcar System

 The United States established its governance in the Philippines in 1901.
 In the following year, a commission that called for franchise bids in operating a streetcar system alongside management of electricity was passed by five Americans and three Filipinos on October 20, 1902, known as Act No. 484.
 When Charles M. Swift won the bid for the Manila Electric Company franchise on March 24, 1903, he commissioned J. J. White for services in construction and engineering an electric tramway, and sometime in the following year, the Manila Electric Company acquired the Compañia de los Tranvías de Filipinas and the La Electricista.
 In 1905, the concession purchased both open and closed Type 2 Convertible streetcars from J. G. Brill Company to replace the German-built locomotives and bilevel cars of the early Tranvia.

 In 1913, under Swift's other franchise of "Manila Suburban Railway", a 9.8 km extension line that ran from Paco to Fort Mckinley and Pasig began operation.
 This franchise merged with the Manila Electric, Rail, and Light Company in 1919, when it was then shortened to the familiar branding, Meralco.
-The tramway was then be powered by a steam power plant in Isla Provisora.
+The tramway was then powered by a steam power plant in Isla Provisora.

 On April 5, 1905, the tranvia was inaugurated.
 Although the terminology "streetcar" was favored by the American operators, locals still referred to the light railway as "tranvia".

 After the events of World War II and the Battle of Manila, the tranvia was left to a state of beyond economical repair.
 The tracks has since been dismantled, the remaining fleet scrapped, and the transport system within the metro shifted to automobile dependence and jeepneys.
 Meralco has since been the sole electricity provider for Metro Manila and nearby provinces up to this date.